ITheP/Arksplorer/docs/index.md

 check out all the dino's stats, including HP, Melee, Stamina etc. - and even colours!
 So yes, you can search for your perfect green and red T-Rex and Arksplorer will show you exactly where to find it!
 Loose a dino somewhere?
 Maybe you can find it now :)

-Arksplorer also embeds/links through to Ark Gamepedia, Dododex, Arkbuddy, so you can quickly find more information about the dino's you are looking at, or look up other Ark related information without having to open other web browsers.
+Arksplorer also embeds/links through to [Ark Wiki](https://ark.fandom.com) on Fandom, [Dododex](https://www.dododex.com/) and [Arkbuddy](https://www.tristan.games/apps/arkbuddy/) web sites, so you can quickly find more information about the dino's you are looking at, or look up other Ark related information without having to open other web browsers.

 There is even an alarm system in there!
 Imprinting on dinos and need to go feed them every 12 minutes?
 Not a problem - it can remind you!
 Gatchas popping out crystals and